dsoglobal/dsowebsite/content/blogposts/global-health-media-project.md

 ---
-date: 2015-09-18T04:00:00.000Z
-title: Global Health Media Project
-thumb_img_path: /images/logo2.jpg
-content_img_path: ""
-showcomments: true
 excerpt: Global Health Media Project (GHMP) is a nonprofit that develops and distributes high-quality video training materials for health workers in low-resource settings.
 It’s an organization that meets all three of the conditions listed above.
 GHMP’s precise and descriptive videos are used as primary educational materials.
 GHMP’s videos have been downloaded in almost every country, both developing and developed, across the globe.
+content_img_path: ""
+showcomments: true
+date: 2015-09-18T04:00:00.000Z
+title: Global Health Media Project
+thumb_img_path: /images/logo2.jpg
+tags:
+  - health
+  - training
+  - video
 layout: post
 ---
 <div>